North American F-86 Sabre: Indo-Pakistani War of 1965

 The F-86F remained a potent aircraft for use against ground targets.
 On the morning of 6 September 1965, six F-86s of No. 19 Squadron struck advancing columns of the Indian army using 5-in (127-mm) rockets along with their six .50-in (12.7-mm) M3 Browning machine guns.
 On the same day, eight F-86 fighters of the same squadron executed airstrikes on the IAF Pathankot.

-In East Pakistan, F-86s from the No. 14 Squadron struck the Indian airbases of Kalaikunda, Bagdogra, Barrackpore & Agartala which resulted in the destruction of more than 20 Indian aircraft.
-The airstrikes on kalaikunda in particular were highly successful after which the No. 14 Squadron was nicknamed "Tail Choppers".
+In East Pakistan, F-86s from the No. 14 Squadron struck the Indian airbases of Kalaikunda, Bagdogra, Barrackpore and Agartala which resulted in the destruction of more than 20 Indian aircraft.
+The airstrikes on Kalaikunda in particular were highly successful after which the No. 14 Squadron was nicknamed "Tail Choppers".

 In total, Pakistani B-57 Canberras and F-86s destroyed around 39 Indian warplanes on the ground at various IAF airbases.
-However, India claims of losing 22 aircraft on the ground.
+However, India claims losing 22 aircraft on the ground.